 Instructions

-- Pour the rum into a bowl.
-Place the prunes in it so that they are submerged.
-Leave the bowl of prunes on the kitchen counter overnight.
+- Pour 1 cup golden rum into a bowl and submerge 25 pieces prunes in it.
+Leave the bowl of prunes on the kitchen counter overnight to soak.

-- Drain the rum and let the prunes drain.
-Insert one almond into the hole left by the stone in each prune.
+- Drain the rum and let the prunes drip off.
+Insert one almond into the hole left by the pit in each prune.

-- Melt the chocolate in a water bath.
-Pour in the heavy cream and stir until the two ingredients combine into a smooth, semi-liquid chocolate coating.
-Add an extra teaspoon or two of cream if the glaze is too thick.
+- Melt 5 ounces semi-sweet baking chocolate over a water bath.
+Pour in 1/4 cup heavy whipping creamand stir until the ingredients combine into a smooth, semi-liquid chocolate coating.
+If the glaze is too thick, add an extra teaspoon or two of cream.

 - Dip each almond stuffed prune into the chocolate glaze.
 I use two smaller spoons for this.

-- Place the chocolate-covered prune on baking paper.
-Carefully insert a toothpick into it.
-Allow drying until the chocolate coating has set.
+- Place the chocolate-covered prunes on baking paper.
+Carefully insert a toothpick into each one.
+Allow them to dry until the chocolate coating has set.

 Notes

-- STORAGE: Once the chocolate glaze on the prunes has set, peel the plums off the base and place them in an airtight box lined with foil.
+- STORAGE: Once the chocolate glaze on the prunes has set, peel them off the baking paper and place them in an airtight box lined with foil.
 Cover with a lid and store in a cool place, such as the fridge.
 They will last up to one week.

-- SERVING: Serve the chocolate prunes on a platter in the quantity you will eat up in a short time.
-Chocolate removed from the cold to warm will be slightly dewy on the surface, but that's okay.
+- SERVING: Serve the chocolate prunes on a platter in the quantity you will consume shortly.
+When removed from the cold, the chocolate may become slightly dewy on the surface, but that's perfectly fine.

 Carol